vaeryn-uk/vul/README.md

 support is provided for useful functionality such as hooking in to when levels are loaded and automatically spawning widgets when certain levels are shown.

+### Enhanced Developer Settings

+`UVulDeveloperSettings` provides an extension to project-specific settings for your game with the ability to mark certain settings' values ignored if a "developer mode" flag is enabled.
+Useful for quickly switching values for something you're developing now, and reverting back to the normal settings without needing to reconfigure everything.

+You will need the `DeveloperSettings` module enabled in your `Project.Build.cs` file to extend & use this feature.

 ### Centralization of random number generation

 See `TVulRngManager` for more information.